 Far to the north!
 Extending from northwest coast of Scotland, the Orkney Islands are an archipelago of utmost prehistoric importance.
 The largest island, simply called Mainland, is home to Orkney’s two largest towns: Kirkwall and Stromness.

 There are so many Neolithic sites in Orkney, that only the big ones get visitor centers and shops.
-Check out my previous article on these must-see places.
+If those major tourist sites are on your radar, and they should be, click here to discover Neolithic Orkney.

 But, after you’ve seen them, it’s time to get down and dirty at some amazing archaeological sites that you can explore on your own.
 Visiting the following locations usually involves some amount of hiking, so be prepared for the weather.
 Almost all are open 24 hours.